keymetrics/doc-pm2/en/enterprise/GCP.md

 ## Extra configuration depending of your own existing infrastructure

-### Add a sub-domain pointing to Keymetrics instance
+### Add a sub-domain pointing to PM2 Plus instance

-By default, Keymetrics instance is using an External IP addresses to be publicly available to its users.
+By default, PM2 Plus instance is using an External IP addresses to be publicly available to its users.
 If you want to use it with a domain, you __first__ need to set `public_host_address` variable to the domain to use and then create a `A` record pointing to its public External IP addresses.

 *__Warning: Once deployed with either the public IP or a domain, it's not possible to change it without fully dropping the mongodb database.__*

-### Allow your apps to connect to Keymetrics APIs
+### Allow your apps to connect to PM2 Plus APIs

-By default, Keymetrics instance only accept connection on port `80/tcp` from `0.0.0.0/32`.
-In order to let your applications talk with the Keymetrics backend, you need to allow their security groups to connected to Keymetrics instance on port `3900/tcp`, `3010/tcp`, `4010/tcp` and `43554/tcp`.
+By default, PM2 Plus instance only accept connection on port `80/tcp` from `0.0.0.0/32`.
+In order to let your applications talk with the PM2 Plus backend, you need to allow their security groups to connected to PM2 Plus instance on port `3900/tcp`, `3010/tcp`, `4010/tcp` and `43554/tcp`.

 To do so, you can use the module output values as target or source of new [Firewall rules](https://www.terraform.io/docs/providers/google/r/compute_firewall.html) :
 - `redis_fw_tag_name`